Bracken Hill School

-- CASPA data is used to help teachers set realistic and challenging targets for individual pupils, based on their starting points and learning needs.
+- Data is used to help teachers set realistic and challenging targets for individual pupils, based on their starting points and learning needs.

 - Teacher’s summative assessments and pupil observations are used throughout the school.

-- External accreditation at an appropriate level is available for pupils including Entry Level, GCSE and Vocational Qualifications.
+- External accreditation at an appropriate level is available for pupils including Entry Level, GCSE and Asdan Qualifications.